N.C. Senate passes broad police reform bill; Gov. Roy Cooper will now consider the legislation

 The Senate voted, 42-0, Tuesday with eight senators receiving excused absences from the vote, according to legislative records.

 Senators approved the changes made by the N.C.
-House, where 100 House members voted to support the bill last week, two members voted no, and 18 House members had excused absences from the vote.
+House, where 100 House members voted to support the bill last week, two members opposed it, and 18 House members had excused absences from that vote.

-The bill creates both public and confidential databases that monitor officer histories and requires officers to report excessive force by colleagues.
+The bill creates both public and confidential databases that would monitor officers' histories and would require officers to report excessive force by colleagues.
 However, the bill omitted many criminal justice proposals by Democrats.

-State Sen. Danny Ford Britt Jr., R-Columbus, the bill's primary sponsor, said that the legislation would do a lot to weed out bad officers.
+State Sen. Danny Ford Britt Jr., R-Roberson, the bill's primary sponsor, said that the legislation would do a lot to weed out bad officers.

 Under the legislation, local agencies would be required to create an internal data collection when officers fire their weapons or are subject to citizen complaints.